basement

 The easiest way to store items in a working portfolio is to have students purchase pocket folders.
 To make it easy for the middle school or high school teacher, each class could have a different color folder.
 These can be stored on a shelf, in a filing cabinet, or in a storage cabinet.
 Three ring binders are nice, but they use more room.
 To add individuality, students can decorate the folders.
 It is important that the student's name is visible.

-How Will the Working Portfolio Be Used During the School Year?
+How Will they be Used During the School Year?

 The teacher needs to make many decisions before the school year begins.